dboemer/object-detection-project/README.md

 #### Dataset analysis

 The dataset is analyzed in 2 steps: first, qualitatively based on visual inspection of images with bounding boxes, then quantitatively by considering the distribution of class occurrences in images.

-Results in this section were obtained by `Exploratory Data Analysis.ipynb`.
+Results in this section were obtained by the Jupyter notebook `Exploratory Data Analysis.ipynb` based on the data in `data/train`.
+Stricly speaking, this analysis should be performed on all available data and the splits (training, validation, testing) should then be created by random sampling.
+Due to the instability of the work environement provided by Udacity (crashes of Jupyter in Firefox and Chromium) and the preselection of the data in this environement (available files in `training` / `validation` / `testing` folders), these last steps had not to be performed.

 ##### Visual inspection